easternhercules/sentiment-analysis-of-human-arthropod-interactions/README.md

 # Sentiment Analysis of Human-Arthropod Interactions

 ## Purpose
-These are the .rmds containing the code used in my Master's thesis, *Sentiment Analysis of Human-Arthropod Interactions (2021)*.
+These are the .rmds containing the code used in my Master's thesis, *Sentiment Analysis of Human-Arthropod Interactions (2021)*. .jp2 format figures are collected in figures.zip.

 ## Requirements
 * [Census API key](https://api.census.gov/data/key_signup.html)